A vulnerable person-related employment check may be needed by:

 For sole traders, contractors or self-employed workers

-If you are a sole trader, contractor or self-employed, and you do not employ workers or volunteers, you can apply for a check as an individual.
+If you're a sole trader, contractor or self-employed, and you don't employ workers or volunteers, apply as as an individual.

-If you are a sole trader, contractor or self-employed and you do employ workers or volunteers, you can register as an organisation to apply for a screening check for yourself and initiate your employees' checks.
+If you're a sole trader, contractor or self-employed and you employ workers or volunteers, register as an organisation to apply for a screening check for yourself, and initiate your employees' checks.

 For employers and organisations